Vodka brand Belvedere took a leaf from whisky’s book to create its latest drink. Peter Ranscombe finds out why.

 Yet not all vodkas are born equal.

-Louis Vuitton Moet Hennessy (LVMH), the luxury goods giant that owns Glenmorangie and Ardbeg whiskies, turned to Poland’s deep-rooted traditions when it launched its Belvedere vodka brand in 1996.
+In 2002, Louis Vuitton Moet Hennessy (LVMH) – the luxury goods giant that owns Glenmorangie and Ardbeg whiskies – bought the Belvedere brand, which had been launched in 1993.

 It only makes its vodka from rye, the country’s traditional crop, which is also the basis for its fantastic breads.